Why Bonaire is the Caribbean’s Best-Kept Secret

-Combining 365 days of sublime weather, fascinating culture and jaw-dropping scenery, Bonaire has it all.
-And for the first time, there’s the advantage of a direct flight to Bonaire from Toronto courtesy of Sunwing—the only Canadian tour operator to provide vacation packages to this magical island with no transfers needed.
-If you’ve only got a week on this Caribbean paradise, give this list of 12 things to do in Bonaire top priority.
+Combining 365 days of sublime weather, fascinating local culture and jaw-dropping scenery, Bonaire has it all.
+If you’ve only got a week on this Caribbean paradise, give these essential Bonaire experiences top priority.

 Visit Bonaire’s Salt Pyramids

 For centuries, Bonaire has been the centre of the Caribbean’s salt industry.
 The creation of the island’s most-prized export begins when saltwater from the Caribbean is drawn into a series of evaporation ponds.
 Over the course of 12 months, the salinity of the brine increases as the sun and wind evaporate the water.
 The result?
 Stunning pink-coloured flats that cover about one-tenth of the island’s total surface area.
-Sunwing Experiences offers excursions like the salt pyramids to experience Bonaire at its most magical—and to get the best bang for your buck!
 Once washed, the pure salt crystals are stacked into 50-foot tall pyramids, which will then be processed and shipped around the world.
 Bonaire’s Cargill facility can produce 400,000 tonnes of salt a year!

 Behold 1,000 Steps Beach